 - Deposits held at financial institutions that are not CDIC members

-Even though I mentioned that since CDIC, not one person has lost a dollar from a member institution in a bank failure, that doesn’t mean all of your money is protected.
-There are limits around how they can protect.
+Even though I mentioned that since CDIC came to be, not one person has lost a dollar from a member institution under their protection in a bank failure, that doesn’t mean all of your money is protected.
+There are limits around how much money they can protect.
 This is important to know because it may help you determine your personal banking strategy (i.e. not holding all of your cash at just one bank).